nuttycom/lambdaconf-2014/slides.md

 <div class="notes">

-Sapir-whorf says that language defines what thoughts we can have; in programming, languages influence the kinds of data structures that we end up using by making different things easy.
-Unfortunately, most mainstream languages today make it really easy to define product types, but at very least a bit more challenging or verbose to define sum types.
-The effect of this is that most languages encourage coders to try to define their programs principally in terms of product types (objects!) and in doing so encourage them to choose representations that literally multiply the complexity of their programs.
-I'm going to pick on Java here because it's an easy target, but I'm sure that you can see the parallels to most other mainstream languages.
+In programming, languages influence the kinds of data structures that we end up using by making different things easy.

+Unfortunately, most mainstream languages today make it really easy to define product types, but at very least more challenging or verbose to define sum types.

+The effect of this is that most languages encourage coders to try to define their programs in terms of product types (objects!) and in doing so encourage them to choose representations that literally multiply the complexity of their programs.

 </div>